-Update 2019: While Vanco Farms still grown wonderful tulips in their Mount Albion greenhouses, they no longer (as of January 2019) operate a retail outlet on the premises.
-Their fabulous tulips are available at several retain outlets around PEI, including major supermarkets and florist shops.
+Update 2019: While Vanco Farms still grow wonderful tulips in their Mount Albion greenhouses for sale and export, they no longer (as of January 2019) operate a retail outlet open to the public on the premises.
+Their fabulous tulips are, however, available locally at several retail outlets around PEI, including major supermarkets and florist shops.

 It’s time again for me to share another tablesetting with you.
 This time I was preparing for a casual dinner party for six and I was featuring Island-grown tulips in my centerpiece.
 I wanted to keep the tablesetting very simple and streamlined, unpretentious, and understated.
 But first, let’s go on a field trip to Vanco Farms to get the tulips and find out about their tulip-growing operation.

 Last week was the coldest week yet on Prince Edward Island this year.
 On Tuesday mid-afternoon, when I headed east out of Charlottetown, across the Hillsborough Bridge, I glanced at the computer screen on my dashboard and it was reading an outside temperature of a balmy -14C (without windchill factor which some days was down around the -30C to -34C range).
 As I drove along, I thought this was an interesting day to be heading to a tulip garden, a huge one at that.